huggingface/data-is-better-together/prompt_translation/README.md

 ### Contribute to the translation of prompts

 If there is an existing Argilla effort focused on a language you speak, you can contribute to the translation of prompts.
-You can find the current efforts we're working on in this GitHub issue TODO add link.
+You will just need a Hugging Face account to login to the relevant Space.
+We will add current efforts for translation to this README as they are launched!
+The best way to keep up to date is to join the [Discord channel](https://discord.gg/hugging-face-879548962464493619)

 ### Submit your translations